-Brain tumors are complicated, and UCLA Brain Tumor Center has done outstanding work, including improved brain tumor patients’ outcomes.
-While success has occurred through the UCLA Brain Tumor Center, we know much more needs to be done for such a challenging disease.
+Brain tumors are complicated, and UCLA Brain Tumor Center has done outstanding work improving brain tumor patient outcomes.
+While success has occurred through the UCLA Brain Tumor Center, more is necessary for a challenging disease.

 Research is paramount, including from laboratories to clinical trials in patients.
-Because of COVID and no fundraising events in 2020 and 2021, we started the patient advocacy campaign supporting the UCLA Brain Tumor Center.
-Specifically, we are sharing our stories and asking for donations, large or small, for the UCLA Brain Tumor Center research.
+Due to COVID, many fundraising events canceled, and the need for more treatments, we started the Patient Advocacy Campaign for the UCLA Brain Tumor Center.
+Specifically, we explain the campaign, share our stories, and ask for donations to the UCLA Brain Tumor Center for research.
 The goal is $1,000,000.

 ABOUT THE UCLA BRAIN TUMOR CENTER

 The UCLA Brain Tumor Center is a network of preeminent scientists, researchers, and physicians dedicated to delivering best-in-class care to patients with brain tumors, while leading pioneering research for a cure.

 The center, directed by Timothy Cloughesy, M.D., and Linda Liau, M.D., Ph.D., M.B.A., and W. Eugene Stern Chair in Neurosurgery, is a vital component of the David Geffen School of Medicine at UCLA; the UCLA Jonsson Comprehensive Cancer Center; and UCLA Health, whose hospitals are ranked No. 1 in California and No. 3 in the nation for 2021-2022 by U.S. News & World Report.